-Brimfield is about 1 ½ hours from Boston or Hartford, Connecticut.
-You can fly in to either airport and be the same distance away.
+Brimfield is about 45 minutes west of Boston and about 90 minutes north of Hartford, Connecticut.
+You can fly in to either airport.
 Of course, many drive in from all over the country, preferring to have their own vehicle at their disposal.

 My Favorite Finds